Intertwine Summit 2021

 - What local projects are currently advancing climate adaptation and resilient communities?
 How can Intertwine Alliance partners plug in/support this work for maximum regional impact?

-- Envisioning new ways to invest in nature - workshop
+- Envisioning a new way to invest in nature - workshop

-- This session will explore participatory budgeting, a democratic process in which community members decide how to spend public funds, including its uses and implications for parks and nature throughout our region.
+- Government budgets can be confusing and hard to understand.
+Existing ways that people can influence budgets range from nonexistent to tokenistic, making it extremely difficult for community members to effectively advocate for nature and other priorities.
+But there is a different way.
+This session will explore participatory budgeting, a democratic process in which community members decide how to spend public funds, including possible uses and implications for parks and nature throughout our region.

 - Access for all abilities - panel discussion